Column: Bridging the Gap. From the December 2012 issue.

 Is Customer Relationship Management (CRM) part of your firm’s strategy?
 If not, you’re missing out on a tremendous opportunity to harness and leverage valuable information that you have flowing into your firm on a daily basis.
 Unfortunately, you’re also not alone.
 Few firms invest the resources necessary to ensure that client relationships are managed properly throughout the process (from lead generation to service delivery).
 Those that do are recognizing a tremendous competitive advantage.

 Client relationships are the lifeblood of any accounting firm and should be maintained in an efficient, organized system.
-Too often, firms rely on a number of disparate back office systems to manage this critical information resulting in redundancy, inconsistency and missed opportunities.
+Too often, firms relay on a number of disparate back office systems to manage this critical information resulting in redundancy, inconsistency and missed opportunities.
 A Customer Relationship Management (CRM) system is the most capable tool to track and centralize this data while managing workflow and employee-related activities.

 What is CRM?